SalmoLab/MotherMachine_NatMicro2024/README.md

 3.
 The **Analyis** folder contains the following files and MATLAB-Scripts: <br>
-**Cycle_Generation_Script** - script for the detection of cell division cycles and generation of cycle data, which is stored the CycleData .mat-files <br>
+**Cycle_Generation_Script.mat** - script for the detection of cell division cycles and generation of cycle data, which is stored the CycleData .mat-files <br>
-**Plots_Script** - the script is used to read CycleData .mat-files, the  **"lysis events R1 and R2.xlsx"** table, and to generate plots based on these data <br>
+**Plots_Script.mat** - the script is used to read CycleData .mat-files, the  **"lysis events R1 and R2.xlsx"** table, and to generate plots based on these data <br>

-The **Colormaps** - file contains a list of colormaps in .mat-format, which was downloaded from Fabio Crameri's resource: <br>
+The **Colormaps.mat** - file contains a list of colormaps in .mat-format, which was downloaded from Fabio Crameri's resource: <br>
 Crameri, F. (2018), Scientific colour maps, Zenodo, doi:10.5281/ zenodo.1243862